Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Turista Aratáš

 Venice is also the theme in the story Turista Aratáš that Hašek had published in Venkov in 1911, on his 28th birthday[a].
-In the story many of the city's buildings and landmarks are mentioned, amongst them Fondaco dei Turchi, Palazzo Pesaro, Palazzo Grimani, Palazzo Contarini delle Figure, Canal Grande, Ponte di Rialto, Palazzo Manin, Bacino Orseola.
+In the story, many of the city's buildings and landmarks are mentioned, among them Fondaco dei Turchi, Palazzo Pesaro, Palazzo Grimani, Palazzo Contarini delle Figure, Canal Grande, Ponte di Rialto, Palazzo Manin, Bacino Orseola.

 Quote(s) from the novel